kraanzu/smassh/CONTRIBUTING.md

   This will install all the required and dev dependencies

 - run `pre-commit` install \
-  This will setup pre-commit hooks for GitHub which will automatically run `ruff` and `black` to test your code
+  This will set pre-commit hooks for GitHub which will automatically run `ruff` and `black` to test your code

-- Finally you can run the app
+- Finally, you can run the app
   ```bash
   smassh
   ```